json-api/json-api/recommendations/index.md

 for each relationship:

-* the "relationship URL" - a URL for the relationship itself, which is identified with the `"self"` key in a relationship's `links` object.
+* the "relationship URL" - a URL for the relationship itself, which is identified with the `self` key in a relationship's `links` object.
 This URL allows the client to directly manipulate the relationship.
 For example, it would allow a client to remove an `author` from a `post` without deleting the `people` resource itself.

-* the "related resource URL" - a URL for the related resource(s), which is identified with the `"related"` key within a relationship's `links` object.
+* the "related resource URL" - a URL for the related resource(s), which is identified with the `related` key within a relationship's `links` object.
 When fetched, it returns the related resource object(s) as the response's primary data.

 It is recommended that a relationship URL be formed by appending `/relationships/`